Updated August 23, 2023

 We have given some product details here.
 In this example, we will use a COUNTIF function between two numbers.

-Here we will calculate, the count of items which is greater than 12 and less than 30.
+Here we will calculate the count of items greater than 12 and less than 30.

 The COUNTIF formula will apply as follows:

-- We pass the condition one by one and in end sum all the results.
+- We pass the condition one by one and, in the end, sum all the results.